-LONGSTAY are a young band playing a lively mix of country rock and Americana music, based out of their home city of Perth.
-Originally formed as a trio in 2014, they quickly became regulars on the local music scene, and have grown to a 5 piece full country sound with the addition of drums, bass and piano.
-Despite having this 4 year pedigree on the live circuit, the average age of the band is still only 17!
+Longstay are a young band playing a lively mix of country rock and Americana music, based out of their home city of Perth (Scotland).
+Originally formed as a trio in 2014, they quickly became regulars on the local music scene, and have grown to a 5 piece full country sound with the addition of drums, bass and keys.
+Despite having this 7 year pedigree on the live circuit, the average age of the band is only 20!

-Malcolm Swan and Callum Campbell, who front the band, have been playing music together for four years, and this shines through in their live performances where their interaction and ease is evident on stage.
-Their musical influences range from Creedence Clearwater through Johnny Cash and Willie Nelson, right up to current day artists such as Jason Isbell and Chris Stapleton.
-This heady mix is apparent in their own songs which form the core of their debut album.
+Callum Campbell and Malcolm Swan, who front the band, have been playing music together for 8 years, and this shines through in their live performances where their interaction and ease is evident on stage.
+Their musical influences range from Creedence Clearwater through Johnny Cash and Willie Nelson, right up to current day artists such as Jason Isbell, Brothers Osborne and Chris Stapleton.
+This heady mix is apparent in their own songs which formed the core of their debut album Calling Me Home.